gcheney/Project-Euler/README.md

-# project-euler
+# Project Euler
-Repo for working through the "Project Euler" challenges
+This is a repo for working through the challenges found on [Project Euler](https://projecteuler.net/).